dddrrreee/cs240lx-23spr/labs/README.md

         fine.
 One thing I would love to get out of this class is having the first set of 140E labs ported to a bunch of other chips.
-        The tentative plan is to port to a risc-v and potentially the pi pico chip, and get the initial 140e labs running with a verson of our bootloader.
+        The tentative plan is to port to a risc-v and potentially the pi pico chip, and get the initial 140e labs running with a version of our bootloader.

       - A clean FAT32 read/write implementation.